 - If needed, cook for another 2 minutes to reach your preferred texture.

-- To season the roasted corn, sprinkle chaat masala and cayenne (if using) on lime halves and rub the lime on the corn.
-That spreads the seasoning along with lime juice evenly.
+- To season the roasted corn, sprinkle chaat masala and cayenne (if using) on a lime half and rub the lime on the corn.
+This spreads the seasoning along with lime juice evenly.
 Alternatively, combine the seasoning in a small bowl.
-Add freshly squeezed lime juice and spices and mix it well.
-Brush this seasoning using a pastry brush.
+Dip your cut lime half in the seasoning and rub it onto the corn.

 Notes